CCMGs

 Calvert County Master Gardener Bay-Wise Program

-Invite a team of Master Gardeners to your home to evaluate your landscape and give you advice about native plants, ways to control storm water runoff and other Bay-Wise information.
-Call UME Calvert County at 410-535-3662 to request a visit or go to UME Bay-Wise Program for information.
+Invite a team of Master Gardeners to your home to evaluate your landscape and give you advice about native plants, ways to control storm water runoff, and other Bay-Wise information.
+Call UME Calvert County at 410-535-3662 to request a visit or go to the UME Bay-Wise Program for information.

 Calvert County Critical Area Information